ItsKalfar/my-place-frontend/README.md

 ### Prerequisites

-First you have to install metamask in your browser and make an account in it.
-Then switch the network from Main Net to Goerli Test Network.
-Then fund the account using [Goerli Foucet](https://goerlifaucet.com/)
+First, you have to install Metamask in your browser and make an account in it.
+Then switch the network from Main Net to Polygon Mumbai Test Network.
+Then fund the account with our custom ERC20 token called ZTH.

 ### Visit

 Then you can visit the web application which is hosted on Vercel [here!](https://my-place-frontend.vercel.app/).
-Make sure your wallet is on Goerli test network and is funded with test ETH.
+Make sure your wallet is on the Mumbai test network and is funded with test Matic.